dnsimple/dnsimple-support/content/articles/subscription-renewals.markdown

 The amount to be charged depends on:

 - The price of the plan you are subscribed to;
-- The number of extra domains you have in your account; and,
+- The number of extra domains you have in your account; and
 - The number of domains that have email forwards configured.

 <note>